bennettslin/bobtail_dominoes_app/GENERATOR_NOTES.md

 # TODO: next
 * Render logs from turns rather than board
 * Play utils return if game ended
-* Get domino label for pitches, by interval
-    * Separated by -

 * Turns
     * A turn is: